Accommodation offers in Hampshire

 Photo credit: Jane Austen's House

 'The Jane Austen Experience' is our dinner, bed & breakfast package that encompasses the beauty of Oakley Hall Hotel and its surroundings.
-You will each have a £45 food allowance per person to use throughout your stay, whether you choose to spend this on a Quintessential Afternoon Tea, a Picnic amongst our grounds or a delicious meal from our All Day Menu - the choice is yours!
+You will each have a £45 food allowance per person to use throughout your stay, whether you choose to spend this on a Quintessential Afternoon Tea, a Picnic amongst our grounds or a delicious meal from one of our menus in the Glasshouse Restaurant - the choice is yours!

 You will also be relaxing in a bedroom or suite of your choice and enjoying a refreshing, fully cooked English breakfast the following morning.
 And what's more, this package also includes a ticket to Jane Austen's House for every guest!